Farmhouse/fhp2-drugs-and-daydreams/README.md

 We found a spot on the beach to cook our pasta over a bonfire and stay for the night.
 Come morning, we couldn’t get out of this place and away from these people fast enough.

+> >

-### California!!
+#### California!!

 This was the 7th day of the Tour of Destruction! and the first day we had seen a cloudy sky.
 The ride south of Gold Beach was through dense forest all the way into Brookings, where we made a stop so that The Captain could have a spoke replaced on his bike.
 This gave us time to loot the Fred Meyer in town and enjoy a lunch of dry Ramen on the curb in front of the library.
 Once The Captain’s bike was fixed, we rode the last few miles to the Oregon/California border.

 By the time we saw the ‘Welcome to California’ sign, we were giddy with excitement.
 I can’t remember ever being so happy to be in California in my life, and I grew up in the damn state.
 We each cracked open our cans of Pabst that we had been carrying since the potluck back in Portland, and chugged our 12 ounces of warm barley-malt goodness.
 As Sharky used to say in the day-and-a-half before he disappeared, ‘just like an angel pissing on your tongue.’
 Oh yeah.
 I missed Sharky’s drunken wisdom and eloquence.
 I asked The Captain where he thought Sharky was right now.
 ‘Not drinking Pabst at the border!
 Ow!!’
 We finished the drinks, admired some of the tags by other bikers on the sign posts, and then left one of our own.
 If any of you ever happen to stop at the border, and happen to notice the MONSTER SQUAD ROCKS! written in huge black letters, that was us.
 On to California.
 Ow!!

+> >

 A few minutes into the state, we passed a billboard for ‘First Chance Liquor Store, 1 mile’ which I saw as we rode by was a small shack sitting by itself on the highway.
 A little further down the road was a billboard on the opposite side of the highway which said ‘Last Chance Liquor Store, 1 mile.’
 Gotta love the ingenuity of those Californians.

 The first town we rode into was

-### Crescent City
+#### Crescent City

 where we stopped to relieve their Safeway of a few Clif-Bars.
 I made the observation to The Captain that you don’t even need a sign, you know when you’ve reached California by the generally trashy vibe we picked up on in the state.
 Down the road, we stopped at a picnic area where we cooked our pasta and watched the Crescent City skyline light up as the sun fell into the ocean.
 From our point at one end of the crescent-shaped bay, we could see the entire skyline’s length, from downtown Crescent City to the lighthouse at the tip of the coast, twinkling in the nighttime sky.
 Something about the wide open sky, with the moon gleaming down from above, wave after wave crashing into the shore with the celestial glow on their rolling white crests, the small fire crackling behind us, a line of small trees to one side of us, and the sand and water of the shore to the other, it was freedom.
 I think this was the first time it really hit me.
 We had no schedule, no deadlines to be anywhere or obligations to do anything.
 Nothing to worry about.
 We were sitting on an empty beach, just us and our bikes.
 I’d never been in a more physically beautiful place.
 The only perceivable sign of civilization was the glimmering skyline it provided across the water from us.
 Other than that, it was the two of us encapsulated by the enormity of the sky and the ocean and the meadow beside us.
 Nothing feels better after spending eight or nine hours riding a bike than sitting amidst a gorgeous scenery, letting the cool breeze blow against your face and massage your hair, while the crashing waves and glistening stars put you into a trance.
 You have a lot on your mind after physically exerting yourself so much throughout the entire day – every day for the last week – but somehow it all slips away, and for a short period of time, not a word was said.
 For the time being, even if only for an ephemeral moment, everything was perfect.

+> >

-### The Northern California Coast
+#### The Northern California Coast

 We awoke in a free campsite in Nickel Creek, which we were able to find in pitch darkness the night before.
 I ate my breakfast – if I remember correctly, it was around this point that my diet began consisting almost exclusively of Clif-Bars – and then walked along a trail which ran parallel to a small creek and offered a view of a couple small waterfalls.
 Eventually, we made our way back to the highway and immediately began an uphill ride.
 The atmosphere was nice – the highway ran right through a dense forest of redwoods – but it was hard to enjoy as there was only one lane going in each direction and huge logging trucks were constantly rushing by.
 I’m not sure what elevation these mountains reached, but they brought us above the clouds to a point where the mountaintops looked like islands resting on a white ocean.
 When we looked to the skyline, we saw nothing and it appeared we were riding along the edge of the world.
 Then we glanced just ahead of us and saw the clouds before we rode right through them on our way down.

+> >

-### Klamath, California… weeeeeeeeooooooohhhhh!
+#### Klamath, California… weeeeeeeeooooooohhhhh!

 On riding into town, we were greeted by a 40 foot tall fiberglass statue of Paul Bunyan, accompanied by Babe the Blue Ox.
 As it turns out, we were at the Trees of Mystery, another roadside attraction.
 We decided to go take a look around at how hard it would be to sneak in.
 It turns out that you pay as you leave, so getting in would be no problem.
 Once we were inside, we would have to sneak back out.
 We just stuck a stick in the doorway so that we could just walk back out through the entrance rather than going through the exit where the cashier was waiting.
 Ha!
 Another point for the Monster Squad.
 As for what was inside, the Trees of Mystery is pretty much some type of redwood freakshow – such as trees growing in the shape of lightning bolts or growing out of the branches of other trees.
 I can’t say that it was all that exciting.
 We just grabbed the coins out of their man-made ponds and left.

 On the opposite end of town was another little tourist stop called the Tour-Thru Tree, a giant tree whose trunk has been carved out so that cars could drive through it.
 We posed with our bikes and had some nice couple take our picture.
 South of Klamath was another one of those mountain ranges that just kept going.
 I swear that it’s going to be one of these long steep hills that finally makes me crack.
 It may only be a 30 or 40 minute ascent, but that’s a long fucking time when you’re going uphill, using all of your energy.
 I couldn’t grind my teeth any harder, and I’m sure every vein in my entire head was about to burst.
 Every curve, you have your hopes up that you will start going downhill around the bend, but then you see that the road continues to wind further uphill.
 Your arms are going numb because you’re pushing so hard.
 I don’t even remember what thoughts were going through my head on these hills, only the feeling that I was pedaling myself closer and closer to the brink of insanity.
 Then, finally, we reached the peak and had a chance to relax and let gravity take over.
 Past the mountains, the highway met up with the coast again, and we got to ride between redwood forests and salt-water lagoons.
 As the temperature began to cool off, we found a secluded day-use area where we could cook up some pasta and then we walked over to a spot that wasn’t visible from the parking lot and laid out our sleeping bags.
 With the last hour of daylight, The Captain and I sat on a log talking about everything – growing up, school (and our desire never to return), some of the better memories of our more punk years, as we watched the most angelic sunset.

+> >

-### The Destruction Cometh…
+#### The Destruction Cometh…

 First thing in the morning, we had a nice hill to ride up.
 I’m not sure why the trend started, but it seemed like we were greeted with a huge hill first thing every morning.
 I guess it’s probably because large hills don’t look too exciting in the evening after you’ve already gone 60+ miles.
 So we started on the hill.
-I’d say we hadn’t even made it a good ten yards from the base of the hill, my pedals came to a halt.
+I’d say we hadn’t even made it a good ten yards from the base of the hill when my pedals came to a halt.
 I looked down to see that my front deraileur had completely busted.
 So I’ve lost five out of my ten speeds.
 No problem, at least it wasn’t my rear dearileur that broke (that would come later), that would have left me with only two speeds.
 So I chose to stick with my lower five gears, which makes climbing pretty easy, though it sucks when you’re riding along the freeway on a level grade and you have to pedal like crazy just to go the normal speed.
 Oh yeah, I forgot to mention that while I was taking off my derailleur… a whopping ten yards from where we started riding… with this huge hill we’d have to climb… it began to rain.

+> >

 We continued down the highway, which at this point had turned into a multi-lane freeway, in the rain, until, like some type of heavenly doorway that releases rays of light and a gentle symphonic ‘ahhhhh’ sound when you approach it, we came to

-### Arcata.
+#### Arcata.

 Previous, all I knew about Arcata was that there were a bunch of hippies there.
 This turned out to be true, but despite this, the town turned out to be a utopia.
 About ten minutes outside of town, the rain had stopped.
 We rode into the city and stopped at a large health food store to stock up.
 We talked to a few people and didn’t immediately get a weird impression.
 This city was already looking better than 80% of Oregon’s small coastal towns.
 In fact, the people in Arcata were really nice, and the hoboes were the most helpful I’ve ever met.
 Arcata definitely put me in an optimistic mood.
 I got directions to a bike shop where they wanted $5 for a new derailleur.
 I was skeptical, that would blow my budget for a few days.
 But in the end, my good mood, coupled with the fact that there was at least another 400 miles before San Francisco, made me splurge.